3lvia/core-github-actions-runner/README.md

 ```

 This should remove the required configuration from Packer and also remove the installation script.
+Packer and git must be installed on your machine for this to work.
 You can double check by checking the git diff.

 ### Add software